Skip to content

 Environment Setup#

 Install UPP in a virtual environment to avoid conflicts with other software libraries.
-UPP requires Python 3.8 or later.
+UPP currently supports Python 3.11, 3.12, 3.13 and 3.14.

 venv is a lightweight solution for creating virtual python environments, however it is not as fully featured as a fully fledged package manager such as conda.
 Create a fresh virtual environment and activate it using